LearnOnDemandSystems/docs/lod/lods-enhanced-account-security.md

 ## Login

-When you navigate to the Training Management System (TMS) or Lab on Demand (LOD), you will be greeted with three options to login.
-You can use a Corporate Azure AD, a Microsoft account or a Learn on Demand Systems account.
+When you navigate to the Training Management System (TMS) or Lab on Demand (LOD), you will be greeted with four options to login.
+You can use a Corporate Azure AD, a Microsoft account, a Google account or a Learn on Demand Systems account.

 - **Corporate Azure AD**: Allows you to authenticate into Learn on Demand Systems platforms using your existing Corporate Azure AD credentials.

 - **Microsoft Account**: Allows you to authenticate into Learn on Demand Systems platforms using your existing Microsoft account credentials, such as an Outlook, Live, or Hotmail account.

+- **Google**: Allows you to authenticate into Learn on Demand Systems platforms using your existing Google account credentials.

 - **Sign in with a Learn on Demand Systems Account**: Allows you to authenticate into Learn on Demand Systems platforms using a Learn on Demand Systems account you have created previously.
 If you need to create an account, please see the [Create User section of this document](#create-user-account).

-1. Choose an authentication method; Corporate Azure AD, Microsoft Account or a Learn on Demand Systems account.
+1. Choose an authentication method; Corporate Azure AD, Microsoft account, Google account or a Learn on Demand Systems account.

 1. If you choose Corporate Azure AD or a Microsoft account, you will be directed to a page to authenticate using your credentials.